cl0udsters/hello-java-ant/README.md

 export JAVA_HOME='/usr/lib/jvm/java-1.8.0-openjdk/'
 ant compile jar run
 ```
-# THis is a new file comment
+# This is a new file comment.